rust-lang/book/nostarch/chapter13.md

 `unwrap_or_else` is only going to call `f` at most one time.
 In the body of `unwrap_or_else`, we can see that if the `Option` is `Some`, `f` won’t be called.
 If the `Option` is `None`, `f` will be called once.
-Because all closures implement `FnOnce`, `unwrap_or_else` accepts the most different kinds of closures and is as flexible as it can be.
+Because all closures implement `FnOnce`, `unwrap_or_else` accepts the largest variety of closures and is as flexible as it can be.

 > NoteFunctions can implement all three of the `Fn` traits too.
 If what we want to do doesn’t require capturing a value from the environment, we can use the